coderbirju/Menace_BE/README.md

-# TicTacToe
+# MENACE
-TicTacToe game with the help of reinforcement learning model
+MENACE - a Tic tac toe game using reinforcement learning model

 ## Instruction to run the Model